MicrosoftDocs/mesh-docs/mesh/Resources/features-in-development.md

 ### Event tools for hosts and attendees

-* Crowd visualization for hosts and attendees is coming to make it possible to see Mesh event participants in other rooms.
-The visualization of people in other rooms is proximity based and does not include interaction with people in other rooms at the moment.
-With the room size limitation, we hope this improvement can breakdown the room barriers and give people a visualization that shows the true scale of Mesh events.
+* Reaction visualization for attendees is coming to multi-room Mesh events.
+Attendees who are raising their hand or actively reacting with emojis are now visualized across all rooms as spatial 3D bubbles.
+These simple visualizations persist ephemerally and dynamically display information about others who are in the event based on proximity and location.
+They do not support direct interaction, but rather aim to create a sense of the audience-as-a-whole and communicate the general sentiment of participants in multi-room events.
+This visualization can be toggled on or off for each individual by navigating to Menu > Settings > Controls.

-* We are improving the attendee to attendee and host to attendee interactions with avatar selection or click.
-As an attendee, selecting or clicking on an avatar will raise a menu with the option to open their profile card.
-As a host, selecting or clicking an attendee avatar will raise a menu with options to megaphone or broadcast (dependent on the room size of the event: single or multi-room) an attendee, mute the attendee, or open their profile card.
+* We are also adding a new interaction capability for both attendees and hosts.
+As an attendee, selecting or clicking on an avatar will now raise a menu with the option to open someone's profile card or view their current mic-state.
+As a host, selecting or clicking an attendee avatar will raise a menu with options to megaphone or broadcast (dependent on the room size of the event: single or multi-room), mute the attendee, or open their profile card.

 ## September 2024